tarrie/journal/README.md

     - contact request
     - group invitations
     - people posting shit in the event thread.
+    - other shit I like linkden's format for this
 - Inbox
     - actual messages from other user
     - messages from events